-Member of staff responsible for R.E: Mrs K McGovern
+Member of staff responsible for R.E: Mrs R McGrath

 Year 3 receive the sacrament of Reconciliation in the spring term.
 The children are prepared by their class teacher using the Diocesan RE strategy with some additional materials compiled by school.
-Preparation for Reconciliation is delivered through monthly meets combined with preparation for First Holy Communion.
-The sacrament takes place in church with the children and their families present.
-A short reflective service takes place before the children receive the sacrament on an individual basis.
-Following reception of the sacrament, the children and their families have some quiet moments of prayer.
 Parents are very much encouraged to go to confession on this occasion as role models of the faith for their children.

 First Holy Communion:

-Year 3 receive the sacrament of the Holy Eucharist during the spring or summer term.
+Year 3 receive the sacrament of the Holy Eucharist during the summer term.
 The programme of study starts with a mass of commitment in the autumn term.
-The children are prepared by their teacher using the Diocesan RE strategy.
-Throughout the course of the year, there are 10 monthly evening meetings with parents as part of the preparation programme.
+The children are prepared by their teacher using the Diocesan RE strategy but also with the support of the parish community.
+Throughout the course of the year, Fr Paul leads our children and families through a reflective and supportive approach of preparation to ensure children are adequately informed and ready to take the next steps on their faith journey.

 Year 6 receive the sacrament of confirmation, dependent upon the times given to us by the Diocese.
-A mass of commitment mass takes place early in the spring term.
+A mass of commitment mass takes place in the autumn term.

-An evening meeting is held with parents as part of the preparation programme.
-Teaching is taken from the Diocesan RE strategy.
-Confirmation is taught throughout the school year.
+Teaching is taken from the Diocesan RE strategy throughout the school year.
 It is seen as an integral part of the children’s journey of faith, not just as a standalone unit.
-The Sacrament of Confirmation always takes place on a Sunday mass enabling the Parish community to witness this major celebration within our community.
-It is very well supported by the children’s families, the parish and choir

 As the mass is the centre of the liturgical worship in the Catholic Church, it has an established place in the life of the school.
-A timetable for each term is planned by the Headteacher and parish priest to include commitment masses and Parish links.
+A timetable for each term is planned by the Headteacher, RE lead and parish priest to include commitment masses and Parish links.
 The children are involved in planning and the celebration of mass.

 Each class attends mass in our parish church on a rolling programme, several masses led by the children are held throughout the year:

-A lovely opportunity for school and parish to join together in the celebration of mass.
+The first Sunday of every month, this mass provides a lovely opportunity for school and parish to join together in the celebration of mass.
 Held monthly at All Souls Church, 9.15am mass.
+Year Six children take on additional responsibilities to live out their vocation and call to serve.

 Prayer services are held on a weekly basis within classrooms as part of the children’s Religious Education programme and collective worship.